 - All Year 5 students take part in Hoops for Health and skipping workshops.

-- All Year 5 students take part in a team building day in September at Kirkley Hall to develop group skills through various sporting activities, as part of their transition programme; this also includes team building and problem solving activities.
+- All Year 5 students take part in a team building day in September to develop group skills through various sporting activities, as part of their transition programme; this also includes team building and problem solving activities.

-- Greater awareness from students about the dangers of obesity, smoking and other activities that undermine students’ health through DLE programmes and activities.
+- Greater awareness from students about the dangers of obesity, smoking and other activities that undermine students’ health through the Personal Development programme and associated activities.

 - Awareness of how PE contributes to their understanding of social, spiritual, moral and cultural skills.